 Raising the bar on business analytics

 By expanding the data set to include financials as well as relationship and experience management metrics, business development professionals can more accurately identify growth strategies.
 A broader view is a fundamental requirement for achieving firm-wide intelligence.
 From there, you can raise the bar and focus on fine-tuning your plans related to cross-selling, mentorship, client segmentation, client ranking, client feedback, and relationship strength.
 All tactical decisions, hiring, intake assessment, additional reporting, etc., tend to run back through to this type of analysis.

 It will be fascinating to see how the next stage of analytics unfolds.
 If the breaking down of barriers continues, it is not a stretch to imagine firms isolating their marketing targets, creating complete risk portfolios on potential clients, and projecting lifetime value.
 Until then, one thing remains certain.
 If a firm is practicing the old methods of protectionism, they are adding to their competitive disadvantage daily.

-To explore this topic further, join Russ Haskin live or on-demand as he presents The Opportunistic Marketer: Using Metrics and Analysis to Drive Growth – Thursday, May 28, 2020, at 12:15 PM ET.
-This webinar is open to TLOMA members and non-members who work in a law firm.
-Learn more and register.
+To explain this topic further, on Thursday, May 28, 2020, Russ Haskin presented The Opportunistic Marketer: Using Metrics and Analysis to Drive Growth to TLOMA members and non-members who work in a law firm.
+Learn more.